cartesi/dave-monitoring/README.md

 ### 1. Blockchain Event Monitoring

-- The `monitor.js` script connects to the Sepolia network and listens for `commitmentJoined` events.
+- The `monitor.js` script connects to the Sepolia network and listens for `CommitmentJoined` events.
 - It tracks claims for each tournament and notifies Discord if multiple claims (disputes) are detected.
 - It also checks the balance of a specified node address and sends an alert if the balance is below a threshold.